- What is scale in music?

 What is scale in music?

-A scale is a bunch of musical notes in ascending or descending order with a particular interval pattern.
+A scale in music is a bunch of musical notes in ascending or descending order with a particular interval pattern.
 Scales are the foundation for chords, harmonies, or any melody in music.
 Scales also give you an idea of the relationship between different pitches in a melody.
 It also comes handy when you try to read music.

 Each note in a scale has an interval inserted between them.
-That’s what determines the sound of a scale which brings us to the different modes of a Musical scale.
+That’s what determines the sound of a scale which brings us to the different modes of scale in music.
+There are 7 modes of music, keep reading to learn more.

 Did You Know?